optimizely/agent/plugins/odpcache/README.md

 ```
 ## configure optional ODPCache
-odpCache:
+odp
+  cache:
     default: "my_cache_name"
     services:
       my_cache_name:
         ## Add those parameters here that need to be mapped to the ODPCache
         ## For example, if the ODP struct has a json mappable property called `host`
         ## it can updated with value `abc.com` as shown
         host: “abc.com”
 ```
 - If a user has created multiple `ODPCache` services and wants to override the `default` `ODPCache` for a specific `sdkKey`, they can do so by providing the `ODPCache` name in the request Header `X-Optimizely-ODP-Cache-Name`.